Bernice Bobs Her Hair

 "Bernice Bobs Her Hair" is a 1920 short story by American writer F. Scott Fitzgerald.
 Fitzgerald's story follows the plight of a mixed-race Native American girl named Bernice from rural Eau Claire, Wisconsin.
 Bernice visits her sophisticated white cousin Marjorie in the city, presumably Saint Paul, Minnesota.
 Initially socially awkward, Bernice's popularity soon eclipses her cousin.
-In order to sabotage her reputation, Marjorie tricks Bernice into going through with her declaration to bob her hair.
+Seeking to sabotage her reputation, Marjorie tricks Bernice into going through with her declaration to bob her hair.

 First published in May 1920 in The Saturday Evening Post with illustrations by May Wilson Preston, "Bernice Bobs Her Hair" became Fitzgerald's first short story to achieve national attention.
+The issue marked the first time Fitzgerald's name appeared on the magazine's cover.
 The work appeared in the September 1920 short story collection Flappers and Philosophers published by Charles Scribner's Sons and inspired the cover illustration by W. E. Hill for its dust jacket.

 In 1951, decades after its publication, critic Orville Prescott of The New York Times hailed Fitzgerald's story as a landmark in American literature that defined the social standards for the Jazz Age generation by examining the mystique of popularity.
 In recent decades, scholarship often focuses on the story's racial aspects, particularly Bernice's mixed-race character attempting to pass in white society.

 Background

 In 1915, while attending Princeton University, a 19-year-old F. Scott Fitzgerald received a letter from his 14-year-old sister Annabel seeking advice on becoming socially popular.
 His lengthy reply offered guidance on improving her social skills and detailed strategies to achieve popularity.
 This ten-page letter to Annabel provided advice on poise, carriage, conversation, dancing and other subjects.

-Four years later, Fitzgerald drew upon this letter in 1919 for the basis of a short story about a socially awkward young woman.
+Four years later, Fitzgerald drew upon this letter for the basis of a short story about a socially awkward young woman.
 He cut nearly 3,000 words from the original draft and altered the ending to make the story more saleable to slick magazines such as The Saturday Evening Post.

 Fitzgerald likely named the title character Bernice as a reference to Berenice II of Egypt, the wife of Ptolemy III.
 According to legend, Berenice sacrificed her most beloved possession—her tresses—to ensure victory in warfare during the Third Syrian War.
 For this act, the gods bestowed on her a great honor: they placed her tresses in the heavens as the constellation Coma Berenices.

-Summary
+Plot summary

 "Well," said Marjorie, "No girl can permanently bolster up a lame-duck visitor, because these days it's every girl for herself."